Naphtali-cpu/WeatherApp/README.md

 Here are the few steps to setup this project

-1. Run https://github.com/Naphtali-cpu/WeatherApp.git on your terminal.
+1. Run git clone https://github.com/Naphtali-cpu/WeatherApp.git on your terminal.
 2. Go to Android Studio, open File->Open->